 - Two squirts of lemon juice

 Another effective natural glass cleaner is made from one cup of water, one cup of isopropyl rubbing alcohol, and one tablespoon of white vinegar.
 The rubbing alcohol and vinegar will evaporate as they clean, so you shouldn't have a problem with streaking.

 If you are dealing with extremely dirty glass, then add two tablespoons of Borax to the aforementioned recipe.
-Borax's mild abrasive action and natural deodorizing properties will allow you to clean glass surfaces without scratching them.
+Borax's mild abrasive action and natural deodorizing properties will allow you to clean glass surfaces without scratching them, preventing the need for a glass scratch remover.
 For cut glass, sprinkle Borax on a damp rag and clean glass with gentle, even strokes.
 Rinse with clean water and polish with a soft cloth.